andersmurphy/andersmurphy-blog/resources/posts/2019-07-02-clojure-emoji-in-strings.md

 Title: Clojure: emoji in strings

-Sometimes, for better or worse your problem domain requires the use of emoji.
+Sometimes your problem domain requires the use of emoji.
 This article will cover how emoji are represented in Clojure strings.

 ### Emoji literal